teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 > right for this, since Accept-Vote-Diffs-From does not fit with its
 > semantics.

-## Primitives for voting
+## A generalized algorithm for voting

 Unlike with previous versions of our voting specification, here I'm going to try to describe pieces the voting algorithm in terms of simpler voting operations.
-Each voting operation will be named, and data will frequently self-describe what voting operation is to be used on it.
+Each voting operation will be named and possibly parameterized, and data will frequently self-describe what voting operation is to be used on it.

+Voting operations may operate over different CBOR types, and are themselves specified as CBOR objects.

-A voting operation takes place over a "voteable field".
-Each voteable field will have a distinct identity within a given context.
-For each voteable field, each authority may vote at most once.
-The vote for a field may be an integer, a boolean, a binary string, a text string.
-The vote for a field may also be a list of integers, booleans, binary strings, text strings, or nil.
+A voting operation takes place over a given "voteable field".
+Each authority that specifies a value for a voteable field MUST specify which voting operation to use for that field.
+Specifying a voteable field without a voting operation MUST be taken as specifying the voting operation "None" -- that is, voting against a consensus.

-Voting operations may be implicit, in which case they are specified here, or explicit, in which case they are specified in the vote.

-Each voting operation will either produce an output or a lack of consensus.

-Unless otherwise specified, there is no consensus for a voting operation unless more than half of the authorities have voted on the field.
-There is also no consensus if the voting operation for the field is explicit, and fewer than half of the authorities have agreed on the same voting operation.

-Individual voting operations are listed below.
-In the descriptions below, "more than half" is to be interpreted strictly: "more than half of two" for example, means "at least 1", not "one or more".
+On the other hand, an authority MAY specify a voting operations for a field without casting any vote for it.
+This means that the authority has an opinion on how to reach a consensus about the field, without having any preferred value for the field itself.

+### Constants used with voting operations

-Voting operations may be parameterized by an integer.
+Many voting operations may be parameterized by an integer.

 The following constants are defined: